mvysny/vaadin-on-kotlin/README.md

 * Full RDBMS+O/R stack, from automatic database migrations to O/R mapping
 * Simple DSL-like UI definition
-* Provides JPA Container for easy integration of JPA beans with Grid and Table
+* Provides a simple JPA DataProvider for easy integration of JPA beans with Grid
 * No Spring nor JavaEE EJBs nor CDI necessary!

 Uses Kotlin.
 Currently starts its own embedded H2 database.
 Basically, what I'm trying to do is a very simple Vaadin-based project with async/push support